 Content reuse is becoming an important priority for B2B sales and marketing communication.

-Buyers will not tolerate a different conversation with salespeople than the one they have been having with the content being consumed on the supplier’s Website.
-Congruence in sales and marketing messaging is required.
+Because buyers will no longer tolerate a different conversation with salespeople than the one they have been having with the content being consumed on the supplier’s Website.

-For companies that intend to pursue a content marketing strategy and distinguish themselves from the rising tide of effluent content, it means creating quality, relevance and insight for the intended audience.
-Velocity Partners, in their excellent Slideshare presentation entitled “Crap“, insist that content must be intelligent, useful and entertaining to be worth consuming.
+For companies that intend to pursue a content marketing strategy and rise above the tide of mediocrity, this means creating quality, relevance and insight for the intended audience in every utterance.

-Here are 5 tips that will not only help to improve the quality of published content and the spoken word, but save time and improve productivity by reusing “on-message” content, while improving consistency of information across the organization.
+Here are 5 tips that will help to improve the quality of published content and the spoken word, while improving consistency of information across the organization.

 Break large documents into smaller chunks of modular self-describing content that can be easily managed and used in multiple places in various contexts.

-Breaking down large documents into smaller chunks of information not only helps address buyers and customers need but also enables re-use of content in multiple contexts.
+Breaking down large documents into smaller chunks of information not only makes it easier to consume, but also enables re-use of content in different contexts.
 These content chunks can be readily adapted into multiple documents based on the context and relevance.

 2. Assemble Modular Blocks

-Instead of monolithic documents designed for one purpose, design documents, collateral, webpages and information products in such a way that they can be reproduces instantly by simply assembling self-describing content modules.
+Instead of monolithic documents designed for one purpose, design documents, collateral, webpages and information products in such a way that they can be reproduced instantly by simply assembling self-describing content modules.

 When a child sits down to play with Lego, they are constrained only by the number and shape of the individual Lego blocks in the set and their imagination.
 This is a useful and powerful concept for content creators.